 What to Buy at Cologne’s Christmas Markets

 Part of why I enjoyed Cologne’s Christmas markets so much is that the items for sale actually seemed to be of good quality and keep in line with the Christmas theme.
 There were tons of ornaments and decorations for sale, some really creative art pieces ranging from photography to wood work to paintings.
 Food goods such as tea and chocolate, and some clothing and jewellery.
-Sure, a lot of markets offered the same types of things but I found some (ahem, Stuttgart) to be cheap and junky while the items in Cologne looked to be handcrafted and of good quality.
-Whether you are looking for ornaments for yourself or Christmas gifts for friends and family, Cologne’s markets make for good places to shop.
+Sure, a lot of markets offered the same types of things but many of the items in the Cologne Christmas markets looked to be handcrafted and of good quality.
+Whether you are looking for ornaments for yourself or Christmas gifts for friends and family, Cologne’s Christmas markets make for good places to shop.

 Getting Around Cologne’s Christmas Markets

 Cologne isn’t a huge city but if you are only in town for a day or so, visiting the markets will involve a lot of walking.
 Of course, you can take the public transit (there is a tram and a metro that are both easy to use).
 But, if you want to feel a little more festive then should take the Christmas market train.